 Schwinn 270 Recumbent Bike Consumer Ratings

 I read over 100 customer reviews online to see what customers really think about the bike.
-For the most part they find this bike lives up to their expectations – with the vast majority (80%) giving the bike 4 or 5 stars.
+For the most part they find this bike lives up to their expectations – with the vast majority giving it the thumbs up.

 As with anything there are some reviews where people that aren’t happy with this bike.
 They’ve had problems with the bike from the start and also with the level of customer service with most being from 2014.
 They seem to have improved quality control and their service since then (there are some late instances but less of them now it seems).

 Having said that, the majority of customers get a bike without problems and enjoy working out on a regular basis to improve their health and fitness – they find it a very stable, quiet and smooth.
 Those that do have some issues have found Schwinn (Nautilus) responsive and have helped them get them sorted quickly and to their satisfaction.